Let me ask you a question:

-A good way to get more reviews for your store is to ask both new and existing clients to leave a written review on your Google listing.
-You can set up an automated email to do so as well.
+A good way to get reviews for your store is to ask both new and existing clients to leave a written review on your Google listing.
+You can set up an automated email to do this.

 Reviews are not only useful for your rankings.
 Like social media, Google and other review platforms help you understand what your consumers like and don’t like.